Your Gift DOUBLES to Help Deliver Hope and Joy!

 Kristi: I love it.

-Jim: Thank you for being with us.
+Jim: (laughs) Thank you for being with us.

 Kristi: Absolutely.
-Thank you for having me.
-This is fun.
+Thank you for having me, this is fun.

 Today's Guests